dwdas9/home/articles/DockerAndKubernetes/SparkHiveHadoop/07A-Hadoop.md

 ## Setting Up a Hadoop Cluster Using Docker

 ### Introduction
-In this guide, we'll walk through the process of setting up an Apache Hadoop cluster using Docker containers.
+In this guide, I'll walk through the process of setting up an Apache Hadoop cluster using Docker containers.
 This setup is ideal for development and testing purposes on your local machine.
-We'll cover the configuration files, container setup, and how to verify that the cluster is functioning correctly.
+I'll cover the configuration files, container setup, and how to verify that the cluster is functioning correctly.

 **For busy people:**